sinai-dev/sinai-dev.github.io/Custom/Items.md

 ## SL_Weapon

-As long as all the fields on SL_Item and SL_Equipment, weapons also have a few more values and their own stats.
+As well as all the fields on SL_Item and SL_Equipment, weapons also have a few more values and their own stats.

 `WeaponType` (enum)
 * Sets the type of weapon.